wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Screenshots ==

-1. The above screenshot shows the variety of captcha types that can be displayed on your WordPress Comment Form and Admin Log In area.
+1. The above screenshot shows the variety of captcha types that can be displayed on your WordPress **Comment** Form and Admin Log In area.
 For a description concerning the nature by which these different captcha types operate, please see the 'Description' tabsheet of the WordPress [AlphaOmega Captcha & Anti-Spam Filter](http://wordpress.org/extend/plugins/alphaomega-captcha-anti-spam/) site.

-2. The above screenshot shows examples of the different captcha positions possible for display on your WordPress Comment Form.
+2. The above screenshot shows examples of the different captcha positions possible for display on your WordPress **Comment** Form.
 Top (T), Middle (M) or Bottom (B) positions can be selected.

-3. The above screenshot shows an example of the captcha position on your WordPress Admin Log In area.
+3. The above screenshot shows an example of the captcha position on your WordPress **Admin Log In** area.
 Placing a captcha here can significantly block automated log in attempts.

-4. The above screenshot shows the Anti-Spam Filter options of the Settings panel.
-You can create your own Custom Anti-Spam Filter List to block all spam-related Comments from being sent to you.
+4. The above screenshot shows the **Anti-Spam Filter** options of the AlphaOmega Captcha & Anti-Spam Filter WordPress Settings panel.
+You can create your own **Custom Anti-Spam Filter List** to block all spam Comments from being sent to you.
 You can enter as many spam-related keywords or phrases as you like.
 This gives you complete control over which Comments are blocked.

-5. The above screenshot shows the Anti-Spam Filter options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
+5. The above screenshot shows the **Anti-Spam Filter** options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
 A polite message is advisable.

 == Changelog ==